ibraheemdev/matchit/README.md

 The router supports dynamic route segments.
 These can either be named or catch-all parameters.

-Named parameters like `/{id}` match anything until the next `/` or the end of the path.
-Note that named parameters must be followed by a `/` or the end of the route.
-Dynamic suffixes are not currently supported.
+Named parameters like `/{id}` match anything until the next static segment or the end of the path.

 ```rust,ignore
 let mut m = Router::new();